brian-d-richardson/sparcc/README.md

     ## 0.96 9.95 2.07 0.03

 We then compare estimates.
-Note that the MLE estimates are far from the truth,. which sense since the MLE is inconsistent under a misspecified model for $X|Z$.
+Note that the MLE estimates are far from the truth, which makes sense since the MLE is inconsistent under a misspecified model for $X|Z$.

 ``` r
 # compare estimates